But babies are much more than survival machines.

 The evidence comes from experiments in which researchers played back audio recordings to newborns.
 In one study, 1-day-old babies were more likely to cry when they heard an audio tape of another newborn in distress.
 But when they heard recordings of their own cries, or of the cries of an 11-month-old baby, the newborns didn’t respond (Martin and Clark 1987).

-A similar study found that newborns showed greater and longer lasting signs of distress when they listened to the cries of others (Dondi et al 1999).
+A similar study found that new babies showed greater and longer lasting signs of distress when they listened to the cries of others (Dondi et al 1999).

-As neuroscientists Jean Decety and Philip Jackson note, the crying studies suggest that newborns experience one of the basic ingredients of empathy--the ability to share the emotions of another person.
+As neuroscientists Jean Decety and Philip Jackson note, the crying studies suggest that young babies experience one of the basic ingredients of empathy--the ability to share the emotions of another person.
 They also suggest that newborns have a sense of self (Decety and Jackson 2004).

-The studies cited here suggest that newborns are fundamentally social creatures.
-Babies seem designed to listen to speech, to seek out and differentiate faces, and to expect responsive social partners.
+In times past, some people believed that newborns were effectively mindless: tiny survival machines that depended on us for food and shelter.
+But the studies cited here confirm that newborn babies are fundamentally social creatures.
+They seem designed to listen to speech, to seek out and differentiate faces, and to expect responsive social partners.

+So perhaps the most important, practical lesson is to be on our guard against assumptions about the limitations of babies.
 If we take the position that newborns need little more than feeding and diaper changes, we may miss important opportunities to connect with them.
-Why bother talking to your baby, gazing into her eyes, singing to her, smiling at her, soothing her, if you think these experiences are not meaningful to her?

 Bushnell IWR, Sai F, and Mullin JT.
 1989.
 Neonatal recognition of the mother’s face.
 British Journal of Developmental Psychology 7(1): 3–15.